-Terengganu Malays have a strong state identity and kinship, love their local food and speak the same local dialect, Base Tranung.
+Terengganu Malays have a strong state identity and kinship, love their local food, and speak the same local dialect, Base Tranung.

-The majestic Mount Kinabalu, one of the highest mountains in South East Asia standing at 4,095-metre.
+The majestic Mount Kinabalu, one of the highest mountains in South East Asia, stands at 4,095-metre.

 Renowned for its abundant underwater biodiversity, this marine paradise is home to large pelagic species.
 You can see manta rays, sea turtles, barracuda, and sharks.

-The world’s most complex ecosystem and protected endangered wildlife species here.
+The world’s most complex ecosystem and protected endangered wildlife species are here.